-- (A) Write the equation of motion for the ball: $m\vec{a} = \sum \vec{F}{\rm on\ ball}$, and require the normal force exerted by the track on the ball to point inward, even at the very top. - (B) Use conservation of angular momentum. - (C) Draw a free-body diagram for the ball, and require that gravity and the normal force point in opposite directions. - (D) Draw a free-body diagram for the ball, and require that the magnitude of the normal force be at least as large as the force of Earth's gravity on the ball.
+- (A) Write the equation of motion for the ball: $m\vec{a} = \sum \vec{F}{\rm on\ ball}$ , and require the normal force exerted by the track on the ball to point inward, even at the very top.
+(At the very top, "inward" is "downward.") - (B) Use conservation of angular momentum. - (C) Draw a free-body diagram for the ball, and require that gravity and the normal force point in opposite directions. - (D) Draw a free-body diagram for the ball, and require that the magnitude of the normal force be at least as large as the force of Earth's gravity on the ball.